-The “Deal with the problem” section of our guidance on if your employer hasn't paid you explains how to file a complaint with the Employment Standards Branch.
-Also, see our guidance on if you’re being bullied or harassed.
+See our guidance on how to file a complaint with the Employment Standards Branch.

 Currently, the documents for filing a complaint with the Employment Standards Branch are only available in English.
-If you need help with translation, try reaching out to a support organization (see the “Get help” section below.)
+If you need help with translation, try reaching out to a support organization (see the “Who can help” section below.)

 My permit has almost expired but I want to stay in BC.
 What are my options?